andrews05/ResForge/Plug-Ins/Template Editor/README.md

 # Template Editor

 The following is a list of template field types that have been defined by various editors.
-ResKnife currently supports:
+ResForge currently supports:
 * All of [ResEdit's original types](https://developer.apple.com/library/archive/documentation/mac/pdf/ResEditReference.pdf) (34)
 * Many of [Resorcerer's additions](http://www.digitale-heimat.de/~anne/anne/Sommer_2000/pdf/resorcerer%20docu/383%20The%20Template%20Editor.pdf) (63 of 94)
 * All of [Rezilla's additions](https://bdesgraupes.pagesperso-orange.fr/DocHTML/EN/RezillaHelp/47.html) (5)
-* ResKnife's own additions (7)
+* ResForge's own additions (7)

 ### Key